MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 When Visual Studio performs a remote Git operation, the remote endpoint might reject the request because it requires credentials to be provided with the request.
 At that time, Git invokes a credential helper, which will return the credentials needed to perform the operation, and then will try the request again.
 The credential helper used corresponds to the `git config` [credential.helper](https://git-scm.com/docs/gitcredentials) setting.
 It is available at the global scope with the following values:

-- GCM for Windows: Use [Git Credential Manager for Windows](https://github.com/microsoft/Git-Credential-Manager-for-Windows) as the helper.
+- **GCM for Windows**: Use [Git Credential Manager for Windows](https://github.com/microsoft/Git-Credential-Manager-for-Windows) as the helper.
-- GCM Core: Use [Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core) as the helper.
+- **GCM Core**: Use [Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core) as the helper.
-- Unset (default): If this setting is unset, the credential helper set in the system config is used.
+- **Unset** (default): If this setting is unset, the credential helper set in the system config is used.
 As of Git for Windows 2.29, the default credential helper is GCM Core.

+Here's how to change the settings:

 1. From the Git menu, go to **Settings**.
 Go to **Git Global Settings** to configure this setting.